How To Start A Meditation Practice Without Spending A Fortune

 Whatever option works best for your life and your budget, just remember meditation teacher Sebene Selassie’s wise words, “Stress can be managed, but it takes time.
 It’s called practice for a reason.
 So I hope you keep practice meditating.”

-Thank you to HerMoney, where this article originally ran here https://www.hermoney.com/enjoy/wellness/how-to-start-a-meditation-practice-without-spending-a-fortune/, for allowing Thrive Global to republish this piece.
+Thank you to HerMoney for allowing Thrive Global to republish this piece which originally appeared here: https://www.hermoney.com/enjoy/wellness/how-to-start-a-meditation-practice-without-spending-a-fortune/